Munford residents come together for prayer vigil in wake of triple homicide

-Munford, Ala., (WIAT) — The town of Munford came together to mourn at Munford Bapist Church Thursday night.
-Throughout the vigil, the community leaned on each other for support, while three pastors from Munford spoke about about hope and healing.
+MUNFORD, Ala.
+(WIAT) — The town of Munford came together to mourn at Munford Baptist Church Thursday night.
+Throughout the vigil, the community leaned on each other for support, while three pastors from Munford spoke about hope and healing.

 Pastor John Harris recited scriptures from John 8:12 when Jesus was claiming that He is the exclusive source of spiritual light.